bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 * What users, accounts made the calls
 * Where the calls were made from (IP addresses) and when

+Some examples of when to use it:

+* EC2 instances were terminated and you would like to find out who did it

 ## CloudWatch